Ex-Virginia bank executives guilty in financial crisis case

-(Reuters) - The former chief executive of a failed U.S. bank in Norfolk, Virginia, and three others were convicted Friday of conspiracy to commit bank fraud and other charges in connection with a scheme to conceal loan losses that contributed to the bank’s collapse in 2011.
+May 24 (Reuters) - The former chief executive of a failed U.S. bank in Norfolk, Virginia, and three others were convicted Friday on bank fraud conspiracy and other charges for concealing loan losses in a scheme that contributed to he bank’s 2011 collapse.

-Edward Woodard, the former chief executive of Bank of the Commonwealth, was found guilty along with two other executives by a federal jury in Norfolk following a multi-week trial, the U.S. Justice Department said.
+Edward Woodard, the former chief executive of Bank of the Commonwealth, was along with two other executives a federal jury in Norfolk found guilty following a multi-week trial, the U.S. Justice Department said.

-Federal prosecutors are pursuing several cases stemming from the U.S. financial crisis, which battered large and small banks alike.
+The verdict came in one of several cases pursued by federal prosecutors steeing from the U.S. financial crisis, which battered large and small banks.

 Bank of the Commonwealth, which at one time had $1.3 billion in assets, cost the Federal Deposit Insurance Corp an estimated $268 million when it failed, prosecutors said.
 The bank’s assets were acquired by Southern Bank and Trust Co at the time of the 2011 failure.